rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 How you can enable mTLS authentication with OpenShift with including Service Mesh, only using the Ingress Controller Operator?

 How this is implemented in the Ingress Controller and in the OpenShift Routers / Haproxies?
-How are the benefits of implementing mTLS?
+What are the benefits of implementing mTLS?

 Let's dig in!